MrOsta/c-DrillsProgramming/README.md

 # c-DrillsProgramming
-Just a repo for me, to save my solutions for the drills during my working on: Programming Principles And Practice using c++ Book
+Just a repo for me, to save my solutions for the drills during my study on: Programming Principles And Practice using c++ Book

 # Returning after a Gap.
 Haven't seriously programmed for a while, so i decided to return much stronger, by choosing a strong language like c++